Extensions in Excel

 Other Additional Excel File Formats

-We have seen top five file formats on top these there are many other additional extensions are available.
+We have seen the top five file formats on top of these; there are many other additional extensions available.

 - XLC: Excel Chart Type